 At face value, omega-3s from food provide calories to give your body energy and serve many functions in your heart, blood vessels, lungs, immune system, and endocrine system (your network of hormone-producing glands) (1).* These fats help your heart pump blood at a steady rate and support your circulatory system by lowering blood pressure, improving vessel function, and even lowering triglycerides to ease chronic inflammation, which we know affects fertility negatively in both men and women (2).*

 When it comes to preconception timing, ideally, you begin building your omega-3 stores before trying to conceive.
-That’s pre preconception!
+That’s pre-preconception!
 Research shows that 80% of U.S. women of childbearing age have low levels of omega-3 fatty acids for a variety of reasons.
 Diet, genetics, and chronic illnesses can all factor in (5).
-Because women will eventually be the primary source of EPA and DHA for baby, getting enough before, during, and after pregnancy is important.
+Because women will eventually be the primary source of EPA and DHA for baby, getting enough before, during, and after pregnancy is essential.
 EPA and DHA promote a happy and healthy pregnancy.*

 The best part (read: life simplifying!) about FullWell’s Fish Oil supplement, in particular, is that we have formulated it so that you can easily take it right along with your prenatal without any negative impacts on nutrient absorption.
 If you prefer to take it separately, that is also an option.
 Because our fish oil is flavorless, odorless, and easy to tolerate on even an empty stomach, you have the option of taking it with or without food.
 Discuss timing and personal protocol with your healthcare provider for an individualized recommendation for your needs and lifestyle.